pickitup247/pickitup247.github.io/src/pyckitup.md

 pyckitup
 ```

-3. Iterate over your game
+3. Iterate on your game

 4. Once ready, deploy to web with